Technology Due Diligence is on the rise. Yet we are told that many investors struggle to understand the value of Tech DD.

 - Agree how key observations will be presented

-- Agree on the management briefing timings, whether in person or over VC etc.
+- Agree on the management briefing timings, whether in person or over Zoom/Teams etc.

 - Remind the investor that the scope will probably change after the first two or three meetings

-With smaller or growth capital deals, the technology may still be in its infancy, so it’s fair to be considering this question.
-Especially with a team presenting unique capabilities and the varying interpretations of what ‘artificial intelligence’ is and how it can create business value.
-Therefore, it makes perfect sense to de-risk this concern for future investors and reassure them of the current tech stack and the plans to enhance it.
+Plus, there are varying interpretations of what ‘artificial intelligence’ is and how it can create business value.
+Therefore, it makes perfect sense to de-risk this concern for future investors.

-This is possibly a controversial and unfair question for the target, but it is a common underlying question that will undoubtedly be discussed during the management briefing.
+This is possibly a controversial and unfair question for the target as the answer will be subjective.
+But it is a common question that will undoubtedly be discussed with the investor.